markNZed/processism-react-three/storyboard.md

 In this way, agency isn't just about isolated decisions; it's about recognizing ourselves as active participants in larger processes.
 Our actions both shape and are shaped by the systems we inhabit.
 Embracing this broader understanding allows us to see ourselves as co-creators of our reality, engaging in an ongoing dance between influence and autonomy that defines our existence.

+Reflective Question: How do you see yourself as part of larger processes—whether at work, in your family, or in your community?
+How does this understanding shape your sense of agency?

 ## 9.3.
 Scene: Contextual autonomy
 ### 9.3.1.
 Objective
 Expand on the concept of contextual autonomy